Published: August 6, 2013 (updated August 1, 2016)

 - If the pharmacy is outside of Ontario, a person who is authorized to practise pharmacy at the pharmacy where the prescription will be transferred.

-Information That the Transferring Pharmacy Must Provide:
+Requirements for the Information that the Transferring Pharmacy Must Provide:

 - Name and address of the patient for whom the drug was prescribed